DewofyourYouth/DewofyourYouth.github.io/_posts/2018-10-21-android-notes.md

 Documentation for android development [here](https://developer.android.com)

-I'm trascribing this from my written notes - so if you come to the page and see that not much is here - I will be adding to it periodically.
+I'm transcribing this from my written notes - so if you come to the page and see that not much is here - I will be adding to it periodically.

 ## Views